sbatch

 --mail-user=<user>

 User to receive email notification of state changes as defined by --mail-type.
+This may be a full email address or a username.
+If a username is specified, the value from MailDomain in slurm.conf will be appended to create an email address.
 The default value is the submitting user.

 --mcs-label=<mcs>